Best 18650 battery charger

 Small Micro USB charger for Lithium-ion batteries!

 This Micro USB Li-ion charger is about as good as the Klarus K1, except for a few things.
 It can not charge LiFePO4 batteries, and the charge current for a 10440 battery is a little high at 0.5A.
-Still a recommended charger for single cells, since the K1 has been discontinued.
+However, since the K1 has been discontinued, it is still a recommended charger for single cells.

 Best 2-bay chargers